 The Tour Down Under’s 1st stage is an out-and-back leg into the Adelaide Hills.
 Following the start in the north of Adelaide the race takes in one classified climb before a likely fast finishers showdown in Port Adelaide

 With an elevation gain of 3,337 metres, the 3rd stage is played out on more demanding terrain.
-The major part of the race consists of seven 13.9 kilometres laps on a hilly circuit around Uraidla.
+The major part of the race consists of seven 13.9 kilometres laps on a lumpy circuit around Uraidla.

 Stage 4 travels from Unley to Campbelltown.
 The route mostly travels on rolling roads, but the finale is something else.
 Corkscrew Road is a 3.7 kilometres climb with an average slope of 6.4% and ramps up to 15%.
 The summit is crested with 5.7 kilometres remaining before a technical downhill finish into Campbelltown.